 Pennsylvania Coalition Against Rape

-Oganized in 1795, the Pennsylvania Coalition Against Rape (PCAR) is the first sexual assault coalition in the country.
-PCAR is a nonprofit that works at the state and national level, to prevent sexual violence. with the mission to eliminate all forms of sexual violence and to advocate for the rights and needs of victims of sexual violence.
+Organized in 1795, the Pennsylvania Coalition Against Rape (PCAR) is the first sexual assault coalition in the country.
+PCAR is a nonprofit that works at the state and national level, to prevent sexual violence with the mission to eliminate all forms of sexual violence and to advocate for the rights and needs of victims of sexual violence.
 PCAR provides training and technical assistance to sexual violence advocates and allied professionals statewide and nationally.

 Pennsylvania Coalition Against Domestic Violence